egor-tensin/blog/std_call_once_bug/README.md

 Create the build files using CMake and build using your native build tools (Visual Studio/make/etc.).

-In the example below, the project directory is "C:\workspace\personal\cpp-notes" and Visual Studio 2013 is used, targeting x86.
+In the example below, the project directory is "C:\workspace\personal\blog" and Visual Studio 2013 is used, targeting x86.

-    > cmake -G "Visual Studio 12 2013" C:\workspace\personal\cpp-notes\std_call_once_bug
+    > cmake -G "Visual Studio 12 2013" C:\workspace\personal\blog\std_call_once_bug
     ...

     > cmake --build . --config release